 Fully accepting yourself in spite of all your flaws, weaknesses, and limitations is absolutely critical for developing a high level of self-worth.

 This is you.
 You are being vulnerable, authentic, and real.
 Embrace who you are fully and wholeheartedly.
 Embrace the fact that you will no longer allow outside forces to define you.
 Only in this way will you finally let go of everything that’s been holding you back all these years.

 Step 3: The Self-Love Stage

-One simple way to begin practicing self-love is to get into the habit of speaking to yourself in a positive and supportive way:
+One simple method to begin practicing self-love is to get into the habit of speaking to yourself in a positive and supportive way:

 I feel valued and special…